code-dot-org/code-dot-org/dashboard/test/ui/README.md

 1. Login to Saucelabs and download the [tunnel](https://app.saucelabs.com/tunnels)
 2. Start the tunnel via `~/bin/sc/ -u $SAUCELABS_USERNAME -k SAUCELABS_ACCESS_KEY`.
 Notes: The link above has an example command line with your credentials that you can copy. `~/bin/sc/` should be replaced with the path that points to the tunnel software downloaded in step 1.
-3. `./runner.rb -d localhost-studio.code.org:3000 <whatever other arguments you want>`
+3. In a separate terminal window, `./runner.rb -d localhost-studio.code.org:3000 <whatever other arguments you want>`

 You can now watch your tests run at the [saucelabs dashboard](https://saucelabs.com/beta/dashboard/tests)